yhan337-alt/Making-journal/journal-pages/week-09.md

 #### 1.2 Drafting with NotebookLM

 ![data](../assets/week-09/dd.png)
 *Figure 2.
-Miro board showing collected feedback notes.*
+Screenshot of the adding sources into NotebookLM-generated project statement draft*

 I uploaded my reflective proposal, Weeks 5–8 journal entries, practitioner references, and survey documentation into NotebookLM and used the project statement prompt provided in class.
 The following draft was generated: